wp-plugins/wpeventticketing/readme.txt

 == Changelog ==
+=1.1.6=
+* Bugfix more clearly display revenue and discounted coupon revenue in report
+* Bugfix multi ticket packages can now have their attendees deleted properly
+* Bugfix Setups with multiple ticket types can now edit and delete attendees properly
+* Add super secret debug functionality

 =1.1.5=
 * Bugfix don't format prices and reformat before sending to paypal.
 Causes errors when sending 1,000 instead of 1000
 * Bugfix fix totals not showing up in emails